daniel-furman/awesome-chatgpt-prompts-clustering/README.md

 ---

-HDBSCAN splits these 73,718 Stable Diffusion prompts into 78 clusters with 25,019 (33%) of the dataset represented.
+HDBSCAN splits these 73,718 text to image prompts into 78 clusters with 25,019 (33%) of the dataset represented.
 The remaining 48,699 (66%) were filtered out as outliers/noise.
 The 5 largest clusters cover 9.5% of the dataset - these are the segments we will examine for drift below.

 | cluster id | theme |
 |------------|--------------|